tperelle/lab-mirantis-container-platform/README.md

 INFO You can download the admin client bundle with the command 'launchpad client-config'
 ```

-> If you get some error at this step, you have to resolve it before going foreward.
+> If you get some error at this step, you have to resolve it before moving on.

 Access the MKE web console using the credentials you configured in the `launchpad.yaml` file.
 If you have a license you can configure it at this step, otherwise select the `Skip for now` option.